kb-dk/repository-mirror/INSTALL.md

 config_secret.xml
 ```

 and edit it under that name that name (if your software developers don't provide one for you).
-As of writing this, the file [looks like this](CONFIG.md)
+As of writing this, the file [looks like this](CONFIG.md).
+The system

+* needs a git user
+* eXist DB admin user

 Before building you can run